 About Me

-I was born in Hazaribagh but grew up in bits and pieces across cities — from preschool in Hong Kong to a British school in Kuwait (and Dubai), to a Bahá'í boarding school in Panchgani, before finishing the IBDP in Mumbai.
-Living in these places exposed me to different levels of education systems, forms of government, and ways of thinking.
+I was born in hazaribagh, but grew up in bits and pieces across cities, from Hong Kong, to Kuwait, Dubai, a Bahá'í boarding school in Panchgani, before finishing the IBDP in Mumbai.
 My father likes to say, “we’re cosmopolitan.”
-I can’t help but agree.
+I've stopped arguing.

-There are stories everywhere — in the people I meet, the cultures I move through, and the movies I rewatch a little too often.
+There are stories everywhere — in the people I meet, the cultures I move through, and different foods i eat and try to cook, but fail a little too often.

 My curiosity has led me down a wide variety of interests, as I try to solve for 1) intellectual fulfillment, 2) impact, and 3) fun.
-So this gap year, I’ve been exploring it all — reading Sartre’s plays, starting endless creative projects, cooking for my little sister, doing yoga, and occasionally traveling to towns with more cows than cell towers.
+So this gap year, I’ve been exploring it all, reading Sartre’s plays, starting endless creative projects, selling granola and sauces, yoga, and occasionally traveling to towns with more cows than cell towers.
 And sometimes I try to share what I have learnt.

 Some ideas I keep coming back to: